texasfight/thunderfly/README.md

 # thunderfly
-Created by Daniel Teal and Irvin Shen.
+Created by Daniel Teal and Irvin Shen.<br/>

 Made for HackTX 2017, run by Freetail Hackers and Major League Hacking (MLH).
 Sound sychronizer

-An app that attempts to take in a link to music and play it accross multiple devices in a lobby.
+Thunderfly is a small web app created to project audio across multiple devices in a lobby. thunderfly was made with Python, Flask, and the a small amount of JS.

 thunderfly.tech or thunderfly.herokuapp.com